MethodsAndPractices/vsteam/.docs/Set-VSTeamReleaseStatus.md

 To specify multiple IDs, use commas to separate the IDs.

-To find the ID of a release type Get-Release.
+To find the ID of a release type Get-VSTeamRelease.

 ```yaml
 Type: Int32[]